"Good chap" theory

-Good Chap Theory is a fundamental principle in British political culture, identified by the political historian Peter Hennessy.
-The "Good Chap" principle is expressed in the idea that ministers and civil servants recognize unwritten rules regarding the limits of their power, act accordingly, and resign when necessary—even when there are no written or enforceable laws concerning the matter.
+The "good chap" theory is a fundamental principle in British political culture, identified by the political historian Peter Hennessy.
+The "good chap" principle is expressed in the idea that ministers and civil servants recognize unwritten rules regarding the limits of their power, act accordingly, and resign when necessary – even when there are no written or enforceable laws concerning the matter.

-The Principle
+The principle

 Hennessy argued that there is a cultural principle operating in British public life among judges, ministers, and other senior figures identified as "chaps" ("good chaps"), who acknowledge normative limits on their political power even when no legal or constitutional restrictions exist on their actions, at least in terms of written or enforceable law.
 Hennessy wrote that "The British Constitution is a state of mind," and that "it requires a sense of restraint all round to make it work."

 This principle holds very high status.
 Historically, when relevant senior figures have breached its unwritten laws and abused their power, they have tended to resign and thus behaved as "good chaps."
-For example, the resignation of Peter Carington, Foreign Secretary under former British Prime Minister Margaret Thatcher, in 1982 following Argentina's invasion of the Falklands Islands — even though no fault was found in his actions — serves as an illustration of this principle.
+For example, the resignation of Peter Carington, foreign secretary under former British prime minister Margaret Thatcher, in 1982 following Argentina's invasion of the Falklands Islands – even though no fault was found in his actions – serves as an illustration of this principle.

 Hennessy and Andrew Blick explain in their book Good Chaps No More that:

 The nature of its constitution tells you a great deal about a country, its society and the way ruling power is calibrated and constrained within it.
 A key characteristic of the British constitution is the degree to which the good governance of the United Kingdom (UK) has relied on the self-restraint of those who carry it out.
 Unlike nearly every other democracy in the world, we lack a ‘written’ or ‘codified’ constitution.
-The UK has, therefore, no single text setting out the core principles, institutions and procedures of the system, protected from casual alteration by amendment procedures, and enforceable by the judiciary.4 Instead, in the UK, we have trusted politicians to behave themselves.
+The UK has, therefore, no single text setting out the core principles, institutions and procedures of the system, protected from casual alteration by amendment procedures, and enforceable by the judiciary.
+Instead, in the UK, we have trusted politicians to behave themselves.
 We have long assumed that those who rise to high office will be ‘good chaps’, knowing what the unwritten rules are and wanting to adhere to them, even if doing so might frustrate the attainment of their policy objectives, party political goals, or personal ambitions – the argument being that ‘good chaps’ (of different sexes) know where the undrawn lines lie and come nowhere near to crossing them: hence ‘the good chap theory of government.’

 — Blick, Andrew, and Peter Hennessy.
 "Good Chaps No More."
 Safeguarding the Constitution in Stressful Times (2019): 5-6.